 Through the big sit, like everyone else I’ve been reflecting on the last 20 years.
 It’s been a ride.
 If we’re honest.
 The path from practitioner to leader can be a rough one.
 We’re often celebrated for making great work, not building healthy systems for folks to thrive.
 My path started early and turbulent (I was just 26 when I was given my first design department to run) but it stoked a fire, and shifted my mindset.
 I became obsessed with the craft of creative leadership.
 I’m thankful for all the success and failure, coaching and therapy, and so many of the patient and generous folks who continue to share and pass down their knowledge.

 My job is to create space.
 Rick Rubin, Malcom Gladwell, Brene Brown kind of space.
-The daily creation and cultivation of a heart-centered curious culture and environment not bound by walls (my team has been remote centric since 2016), allowing for people to bring their whole selves to work, no matter where they live, with the courage to wrestle with adversity in the pursuit of their best work while forging meaningful relationships — that's what it’s all about.
+The daily creation and cultivation of a heart-centered curious culture and environment not bound by walls (I've been working and leading teams remotely since 2014), allowing for people to bring their whole selves to work, no matter where they live, with the courage to wrestle with adversity in the pursuit of their best work while forging meaningful relationships — that's what it’s all about.
 (Yes, I have an issue with run on sentences.
 It's from all the Hunter Thompson and Aaron Sorkin being shoved into my head)

 That kind of space was made for me by wise and thoughtful folks, and I’m doing my part to pay it forward.
 Considering the state of the world we could use more places where people are seen, heard, and supported.